shreyas-a-s/pipepipe-to-newpipe/README.md

 - Good to go

 ## What this script does
-- Rename the column display_index to is_thumbnail_permanent
+- Rename the column display_index in 'playlists' table to is_thumbnail_permanent
 - Update all values in the renamed column to 0
 - Delete the column display_index